Andreilys/Andreilys.github.io/_posts/2025-11-16-the-body-speaks.md

 I am thirty.

-I’m not running on my old frantic over stimulated tempo anymore.
+No longer moving at that old, jittery, over-stimulated cadence.
 I’ve built small rituals that let me actually check in with my body instead of overriding it.
 A quiet morning tea isn’t a productivity hack anymore, it’s a way to drop in.
 I sit, ask my body what it wants, and wait long enough to hear something real.
 Often it asks for pace, warmth, a slower inhale, the simple pleasure of a good meal or the scent of a flower I would’ve rushed past.

 I’ve also begun tracking the subtler readings: how my stomach tightens around certain people, how my breath settles with others, the electricity in my body after a conversation that actually feeds me.
 These signals were always there, I was just too fast and in my head to register them.